jlacar/aoc-in-kotlin-all/README-Day03.md

 # Solution Core

 The core of the solution is in the processing of the direction.
 I used a `runningFold()` operation initialized with the origin location.
-The `when` expression will translate the direction to the corresponding line that makes a copy of the current location with either the first (X) or second (Y) incremented or decremented.
+The `when` expression will translate the direction to the corresponding line that makes a copy of the current location with either `first`, representing the row, or `second`, representing the column, either incremented or decremented.